-The 1st Circuit Court of Appeals wrote a helpful opinion for product attorneys who get the name of the defendant wrong when filing just before statute of limitations expires.
-The court elevated substance over form in finding the the claim “relates back” under federal law.
+The 1st Circuit Court of Appeals wrote a helpful opinion in Morel v.
+DaimlerChrysler AG for product attorneys who get the name of the defendant wrong when filing just before the statute of limitations expires.
+The court elevated substance over form in finding the claim “relates back” under federal law.

 The Defendant moved for summary judgment claiming that it had never manufactured or sold Mercedes-Benz vehicles and that Daimler-Benz AG manufactured the car and DaimlerChrysler AG, a German company, was the successor in interest to Daimler-Benz AG.
 The 1st Circuit found that the Amended Complaint, which was filed shortly after the motion for summary judgment was filed, relates back to the original lawsuit that was timely filed.

 Critical to the court’s decision was that the product liability plaintiff’s lawyers demonstrated that they made a mistake about the actual identity of the proper defendant and that, within the prescribed time, that Defendant knew or should have known that, but for the mistake, they would have been the subject of the product liability suit involving this car.

 The reality is the family’s lawyers made mistake about the actual identity of the proper defendant.
 That is a screw up to be sure.
 It completely underscores what I have said 1000 times on this blog and on our website: you do not want to wait until the last minute to file a lawsuit.
 All of this could have been avoided if the plaintiffs’ lawyers had filed earlier (or if the plaintiffs had called a lawyer sooner).
 So we all get that.